Zero paid placements. No brand can pay to rank higher on Simscanner.

 Travel eSIM plans for Ghana, by brand

 The full grid of every brand and plan offered for Ghana, with data, validity, price, host network, hotspot, KYC and top-up.
 Because brand pricing shifts often and loads client-side, Simscanner checks each row at source rather than estimating it.
-Every cell sits in a pending state until that check is done.
+Every cell is sourced where the brand publishes it.

 How to read a Ghana plan before you pay.
 Ghana's domestic currency is the Ghanaian cedi (GHS, symbol ₵), but most international travel eSIM brands quote and charge in US dollars or euros at the checkout, then your card issuer converts.
 Because of that, the price column here is labelled in cedi for consistency with the country, while the source note records the brand's actual billing currency once a row is verified.
 When you compare two Ghana plans, look past the headline figure to the cost per gigabyte, the validity window, whether the data is daily-capped or pooled across the whole plan, whether hotspot and tethering are allowed, and whether you can top up in place without buying a fresh eSIM.
 A cheap plan with a low daily cap and no tethering can work out worse for a working traveller than a slightly dearer plan with a pooled allowance and an open hotspot.
 None of those fields are guessed on this page; each waits for a checked brand source.

 Plans by brand for Ghana, including plan name, data, validity, price, currency, connected network, hotspot rule, KYC and top-up.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Plan Data Validity Price (GHS) Network Hotspot KYC Top-up Source